silasray/pyMoxy/README.md

                          "condition_name_1" : condition_value_1,
                          "condition_name_n" : condition_value_n},
          "delay" : (floating point value for seconds to delay)}
+-   [host]/moxy/query_rules/

+        POST only, JSON body, by default will return all rules in system.
+Can provide filters in the body to restrict the results.
 -   [host]/[Amazon IAP RVS URI]
         See Amazon docs for RVS API